ozyurtf/cpu-scheduler/README.md

 #define N 2

 int turn;
 int interested[N];                                        // interested = [. , .]

 void enter_region(int process) {
   int other;

   other = 1 - process;                                    // Other process.
 If the current process is 0, other process will be 1.
 If current process is 1, other process will be 0.

-  turn = process;      // Which process' turn to enter it's critical region ?
+  turn = process;                                         // Which process' turn to enter its critical region ?

-  while (turn == process && interested[other] == TRUE) {} // If it's current process turn and and the other process is in it's critical region, keep waiting until the other process leaves it's critical region.
+  while (turn == process && interested[other] == TRUE) {} // If its current process turn and and the other process is in its critical region, keep waiting until the other process leaves it's critical region.

 }